yuelvic/restify/README.md

 ## Usage

-Create a RestObject instance or use the builder pattern.
+Create a RestObject instance or use the builder class.

 ```java
 new RestObject.Builder()